Mincent/capstone/report_Stock_Up_Mincent.md

     Percentage of daily prices upping: 54.05%
 </font>

-The applied Vectors are listed below and there are also corresponding  up/down classes:
+The applied price-change Vectors are listed below and there are also corresponding  up/down classes:
 <font size="1" style="line-height:11px;letter-spacing:0px">
 <table border=1>
     <tr>